 Bollard 15 at quay 530 is cannot be used until further notice.

 BS276 Herdersbrug (bridge) in Dudzele - interruption for the shipping traffic

 The Herdersbrug (bridge) will be interrupted for the shipping traffic on Sunday the 20th of October 2019 from 09h30 till 15h00, or as much shorter as possible or longer as necessary.

 BS 26 Swinging - Boudewijn Canal

 On the Boudewijn Canal, it is forbidden for ships to swing.
 Swinging is only allowed in the swinging basin in Bruges (next to the Commercial Docks).

 BS163 Boudewijn Canal- signalisation A11-bridges and railway bridge

-All ships (inward- and outward bound) are requested to order the necessary tugs in time (minimum 4 hrs in advance).
+All vessels (inward and outward bound) are requested to order the necessary tugs in due time (minimum 4 hours in advance).